appl4e/appl4e/README.md

 ### Frontend Developer | Team Lead | 10+ Years of Experience

 I'm a passionate Frontend Developer with nearly a decade of experience in building high-performance, engaging web applications.
 Currently, I lead a talented team of frontend developers, guiding them to deliver user-friendly, cutting-edge applications.
-I am currently working as a Frontend Development Team lead at RedLime Solutions Limited.
+I am working as a Frontend Development Team lead at RL Technologies LTD.

 ### 🚀 What I Do
 - **Craft & Develop**: Building interactive single-page applications (SPAs) with **React** and **Angular**.